rm-hull/luma.oled/README.rst

 P1 Header
 ^^^^^^^^^
-For prototyping, the P1 header pins should be connected as follows:
+The P1 header pins should be connected as follows:

 ========== ====== ============ ======== ============== ========
 Board Pin  Name   Remarks      RPi Pin  RPi Function   Colour